StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 $$\left( \sum_{u\in\mathcal{U}} 2^{-L(u)} \right) \leq 1$$

 5. [5 points] Now show that for any uniquely decodable code for $U$ with codeword lengths $L(U)$, $$\mathbb{E}[L(U)] \geq H(U) .$$
   Also argue that for any uniquely decodable code, it is possible to construct a prefix-free code with the same codeword lengths.

 This means that uniquely decodable codes generally do not provide any benefits over prefix-free codes and instead have a more complicated decoding procedure!

-    **NOTE:** Feel free to refer to the corresponding proof for prefix-free codes.
+**NOTE:** We saw a similar proof for prefix-free codes in the class!

 ### Q4: Shannon Code(s) (*25 points*)